 #6 Israel National trail

 Got 2 months to spare?
-Then how about walking the full length of Israel on the Israel National Trail?
-You can get a taste for the trail with these photos.
+Then how about walking the full length of Israel on the Israel National Trail!

 This 1000km trail really is an incredible hike if you ever get the opportunity to give it a go.
-You can read my summary of the trail here.
+For more information see this full guide to hiking the INT.

 Best hikes Israel